Raphael (Teenage Mutant Ninja Turtles): Mutant Mayhem

+Other Appearances

 In the first few video games, based on the 1987 cartoon, Raphael was an unpopular character because of the short range of his weapon.
 He is the least skilled Turtle, the same goes for the video game based on the 2007 movie TMNT.
 He appears in TMNT: Smash Up as a playable character, with Frank Frankson reprising his role.
 The Nightwatcher also makes an appearance as a separate playable character.

 Raphael is one of the main playable characters in Teenage Mutant Ninja Turtles: Out of the Shadows video game, where he is voiced by Carlos Alazraqui.
 His special move is Iron Fists, where he puts on iron gloves which have extremely high power, but little range.
 Raphael also appears in the 2014 film-based game, voiced by Roy Samuelson.

 Raphael is featured as one of the playable characters from Teenage Mutant Ninja Turtles as DLC in Injustice 2, voiced by Ben Rausch.
-While Leonardo is the default turtle outside the gear loadout, he, Michelangelo and Donatello can only be picked through the said loadout selection similar to the premier skin characters.
+While Leonardo is the default turtle outside the gear loadout, he, Michelangelo, and Donatello can only be picked through the said loadout selection similar to the premier skin characters.

 Raphael is featured as a TMNT season pass in Smite as a Loki skin, voiced by Mark Whitten.
 He is also available as a skin in Brawlhalla.

-Raphael appears in Pixel Gun 3D as a skin called “Super Turtle”.
+Raphael appears in Pixel Gun 3D as a skin called "Super Turtle".

 Raphael is also a main playable character in the sequel to Turtles in Time, titled Teenage Mutant Ninja Turtles: Shredder's Revenge.
 In the game, Raphael is now the turtle with the most attack power and average speed, as opposed to Turtles in Time, where he had the highest speed with average attack power.
 He carries over his limited range from the original game.
-This is the first official Teenage Mutant Ninja Turtles game in which he will be played by his original voice actor, Rob Paulsen.
+This is the first official Teenage Mutant Ninja Turtles game in which he is played by his original voice actor, Rob Paulsen.

+Raphael appears in Call of Duty: Black Ops 6 as a playable operator in the multiplayer and Zombies modes, voiced by Roger Craig Smith.